 They also knew something Caroline didn’t.
 Mary had fled with her children approximately nine months ago, and according to Caroline, Jedidiah had received his information around the same time that she had escaped.

 What they couldn’t figure out though, was the connection between Zachariah, his cronies and Jedidiah.
 What Angelia did know was that she must find a way to pacify Caroline, therefore buying them a little time.

 “Do you hear yourself Caroline?
 You should be thrilled that your granddaughter and her children are safe.
 Yet you’re giving us the impression, that you could care less, if indeed you care at all!”

 “I can’t believe you’d give Jedidiah first priority over your own granddaughter and the safety of her children,” Angelia said softly.
 “It just doesn’t make any sense.
 Why would you do such-a-thing?
 Do you remember our talks this past spring?
 You were heartsick because there had been no word of their whereabouts in years.
 Why, you were practically in mourning, what was it you said?
 What do I have to live for?
 Who will carry on the Gilfords name!
 What will I do with all my money?”

 “Don’t you think for one minute that we wouldn’t give our right arm to keep them safe?
-Oh how I wish Mary was Karen’s child and the children were my great grandchildren.
+Oh, how I wish Mary was Karen’s child and the children were my great grandchildren.
 I can guarantee you, if they were Henry and Myrtle’s Martha and her children, they’d do everything humanly possible to keep them safe!
-Even after the lowlife scum responsible for their disappearance, were not only in jail, but buried under it as well!”
+Even after the lowlife scum responsible for their disappearance, were

 “So, I’m asking.
 What gives Caroline?
 You told me you were practically counting the days until you got here.
 What was it you said?
 You didn’t want me having all the fun on this adventure.
 That is what you said, isn’t it?” asked Angelia, looking her old friend straight in the eye.